FM (soundtrack)

-FM is the original soundtrack to the 1978 film FM.
+FM: The Original Movie Soundtrack is the original soundtrack to the 1978 film FM.

+Reception

 In the United States, the album reached the Top Five of Billboard's album chart and quickly earned a Platinum-certified disc.
 It reached 37 in the UK charts.

-Roger Nichols also won the 1979 Grammy Award for Best Engineered Album, Non-Classical for his work on the soundtrack.
+Roger Nichols won the 1979 Grammy Award for Best Engineered Album, Non-Classical for his work on the soundtrack.